brian-stinar/d3-graph-theory/README.md

 ##Where Do We Go From Here?
 I plan on implementing graph partitioning very soon.
-My internal representation of an adjacency list could use some work.
-I would like to make that more in line with what graph theory books use.
 I would like to handle directed graphs, and different weights.
 There are many, many cool graph theory algorithms that would be fun to implement in JavaScript.